ClintLawson/animalfarm_challenge/README.md

 *Backend*
 [x] - complete the endpoint on express that will serve the html [x] - complete the city-search/ endpoint for getting locations based on the user query.
 Should return location name and latitude/longitude
-[] - complete the weather-5day/ endpoint that will return the weather forecast for the next 5 days.
+[x] - complete the weather-5day/ endpoint that will return the weather forecast for the next 5 days.
 [] - change the secrets file to a json file rather than a js file

 *Frontend*